tanyasarkjain/pacvar/README.md

 Each row represents an unaligned bam file and their associated index (optional).

 Now, you can run the pipeline.
-Below is an example with some minumum required paramaters.
+Below is an example

 ```bash
 nextflow run nf-core/pacvar \